JimBobSquarePants/EFBootstrap/README.md

 A class library written in C# for communicating with databases using the Entity Framework (built against EF6) from Microsoft.
 Comes with 2nd  level caching.

-These classes contain generic repositories allowing you to persist any class to/from your databases.
-They contain methods for CodeFirst and DB First repositories in readonly and readwrite flavours.
+These classes contain generic repositories allowing you to persist any model to/from your databases.
+They contain methods for repositories in readonly and readwrite flavours.
 The readonly version will automatically provide 2nd level caching for your queries for a rolling ten minute period (configurable) which is flushed on any database updates.

 # Installation